microsoft/r-server-hospital-length-of-stay/CIG_Workflow.md

 *If you are using your own SQL Server for this solution, [use this guide instead](Typical_Workflow.html).*

-{% include password.md %}

 To demonstrate a typical workflow, we'll introduce you to a few personas.
 You can follow along by performing the same steps for each persona.
 While each persona would be working on a different computer, for simplicity, your Virtual Machine (VM) has all the tools each persona would use on the same machine.
-(Or you can use your own computer with optional instructions below.
-If using your computer make sure to follow the instructions above to change the password and add appropriate firewall rules.)

  <a name="step1" id="step1"></a>